Truski/chum-chart/README.md

 ## New Algorithm from Score to Alignment
 1. Examine every permutation of the 9 points to corners.
 Calculate the distance between each point to its assigned corner.
 The optimal solution is the least value.

+## TODO
+1. Iron out any bugs with initial implementation.
+2. Allow users to upload/take photos of themselves instead of providing a link.
+3. Make the site's CSS look good on all devices.
+4. Add names and/or individual labels (i.e. true neutral) to chart.
+5. Replace hard-coded questions with database of questions for hot swappable questions and answers.